SpiderNitt/SI-25-Onsites/devops/ci_cd_pipeline.md

 ## Objective

-Building upon the foundational Task 1, this task expands the DevOps workflow to include automation, performance validation, and infrastructure-as-code practices.
+Building upon the foundational Microservice Application task, this task expands the DevOps workflow to include automation, performance validation, and infrastructure-as-code practices.
 The objective is to ensure the application is continuously delivered, reliably deployed, performance-tested, and monitored in a scalable and maintainable way.

 ---